Skye time… it’s not just words – but a whole way of life.

-Garybuie - Gaelic for Yellow Garden, so named because of the glorious laburnum tree which blossoms at the front of the house in May and June - is set in the heart of Glenhinnisdal with the peace and quiet interrupted by little more than a swooping buzzard, busy bee or possibly a quacking duck!
+Garybuie – Gaelic for Yellow Garden, so named because of the glorious laburnum tree which blossoms at the front of the house in June – is set in the heart of Glenhinnisdal with the peace and quiet interrupted by little more than a swooping buzzard, busy bee or possibly a clucking hen!

 The nearest shop/pub/restaurant is five miles away in Uig, where ferries sail to the Outer Hebrides.
 Portree, the main town, is ten miles away and has everything you’d need from restaurants, to shops, the harbour with fresh fish, banks, a cinema, tourist information and a swimming pool.

 Glenhinnisdal is edged by the eye-catching Trotternish ridge with its stunning views of the geologically world famous formations of the Quiraing.
 We have a salmon river in front of us and there is a loch with trout in the hills behind.
 Permits can be obtained to fish both.
-Walking - either seriously or just for a stroll - is literally point yourself in the direction you want to go, and set off - it's that simple, whilst the quiet highways and by-ways make cycling an ideal way to look around.
+Walking – either seriously or just for a stroll – is literally point yourself in the direction you want to go, and set off – it’s that simple!

 Skye itself has been described by many as the most scenically spectacular of all Scotland’s islands.
 With 350 miles of coastline to enjoy, the craggy peaks of the Cuillin ridge to take in and a series of beautiful sea lochs to make your way around – or across – there will be plenty to enjoy while you’re on Skye time!